vmware-tanzu/pinniped/site/content/docs/concierge-and-supervisor-demo.md

    This demo uses a `Secret` named `my-federation-domain-tls` to provide the serving certificate for the [`FederationDomain`](https://github.com/vmware-tanzu/pinniped/blob/main/generated/1.19/README.adoc#k8s-api-go-pinniped-dev-generated-1-19-apis-supervisor-config-v1alpha1-federationdomain).
-The service certificate `Secret` must be of type `kubernetes.io/tls`.
+The serving certificate `Secret` must be of type `kubernetes.io/tls`.

    The CA bundle for this serving certificate is assumed to be written, base64-encoded, to a file named `/tmp/pinniped-supervisor-ca-bundle-base64-encoded.pem`.